 Sassy tip: This time of year is cold.
 Pack layers and a sturdy jacket.

 It wouldn’t be fair to offer a December selection without a slice of island paradise.
 Relatively new on the tourist scene is Koh Rong, Cambodia’s second biggest island.
 While it comes with mixed reviews (like most things in life), we still can’t deny that it boasts some of the most beautiful beaches in South East Asia.
 With a more rustic vibe, you can expect limited wifi and electricity (with no big hotel chains or Michelin-star restaurants).
 Hike, snorkel, trek, laze on the beach, kayak, island hop – the list is endless.

 Best for: Beautiful beaches, getting off the grid, island activities

 Sassy tip: While you can relax here, there are some who come to party.
 Get involved, if you fancy.
 Otherwise, locate yourself a little further away from the main town to avoid the music pumping through the evenings.

 We just couldn’t whittle Kerala down to one area.
-Luckily for you, the options are in great supply, all you need to do is pick!
+Luckily for you, the options are in plentiful supply, so all you need to do is pick!
 Explore tea plantations on foot or backwaters by houseboat, learn yoga, how to surf or cook, sunbathe on the beaches, or get your culture fix in the cities.
-It’s the perfect place to dip your toes into traveling in India, if you haven’t already.
-Don’t let the term ‘winter’ put you off, the weather is practically perfect in December with warm, dry days.
+It’s the perfect place to dip your toes into travelling in India, if you haven’t already.
+Don’t let the term “winter” put you off, the weather is practically perfect in December with warm, dry days.

 Fly to: Cochin International Airport